oracle-samples/idm-samples/idcs-authn-api-signin-app/CUSTOMIZATION.md

-# How to modify the Sample Sign-In application layout
+# How to Modify the Sample Sign-In Application

 This sample sign-in application is based on Codepen # [Login/Registration Form Transition](https://codepen.io/suez/pen/RpNXOR).
-It contains HTML, CSS and JavaScript files that governs the look and feel of the page.
+It contains HTML, CSS and JavaScript files that governs the look-and-feel of the page.

 ## Basic layout changes